Certified Soil Life Consultant Requirements

 Using the instructions given in the compost extract / tea class, and using the compost you finished in Step 2, make compost extract and then compost tea.
-As with compost, practice on a couple extracts and when you feel confident that you know how to make a good extract, send a sample overnight mail to the farm, then compare your assessment with the assessment of your extract done at the farm.
+As with compost, practice on a couple extracts and when you feel confident that you know how to make a good extract, send a sample overnight mail to your mentor, then compare your assessment with the assessment of your extract done by your mentor.
 Agreement between assessments is needed to pass this part of the training.
 Continue on with compost tea, but discuss which foods to use in the tea with your mentor, and then see if the organisms the grow in the tea fit your predictions!
-Again, agreement between the lab and you will be needed to confirm that you made a good compost tea before passing marks will be given.
+Again, agreement between your mentor and you will be needed to confirm that you made a good compost tea before passing marks will be given.

 Step 4: Convert Dirt into Soil